Learning Task Priorities from Demonstrations: Task-Parameterized Gaussian Mixture Models

 \subsection{Gaussian Mixture Regression}

 The learned model is used to reproduce movements in new situations.
-Each coordinate system encodes local features of the demonstrated movement and, in new situations, i.e. new values of the task parameters $ \mb{b}^{(j)}_t, \mb{A}^{(j)}_t $, one needs to find a trade-off between each local solution.
-TP-GMM solves this problem by combining the local models using the product of Gaussians.
-In this way, a new GMM with parameters $\{\pi_i,\mb{\hat{\mu}}_{t,i},\mb{\hat{\Sigma}}_{t,i}\}_{i=1}^K$ can automatically be generated with
+Each subspace $j$ encodes local features of the demonstrated movement.
+In new situations, i.e., for new values of the task parameters $\mb{A}^{(j)}_t, \mb{b}^{(j)}_t$, one needs to find a trade-off between each subspace solution.
+TP-GMM solves this problem by fusing the local models through projection in a common space, using the product of Gaussians.
+In this way, a new GMM with parameters $\{\pi_i,\mb{\hat{\mu}}_{t,i},\mb{\hat{\Sigma}}_{t,i}\}_{i=1}^K$ is automatically generated as